kayhealthcare800-ship-it/thriving-rolypoly-fd3236/README.md

 # Faithful God — Gratitude Concert 2026

-A full clone of the [faithfulgod.netlify.app](https://faithfulgod.netlify.app/) event registration site: a concert hosted at Obafemi Awolowo University on July 17, 2026 by Pst (Dr.) & Dcns.
-Idowu Olowoyo.
-Built with TanStack Start on Netlify.
+A full event registration site: for a concert or event.

 ## Tech Stack